East West Rail: Service pattern

-East West Rail Ltd plans this service pattern on the Western section:

-London Northwestern Railway will continue to run the Bletchley-Bedford stopping service on the Marston Vale line.

-Additionally, since December 2016, Chiltern Railways have provided 2tph between Oxford and London Marylebone using the section between Oxford and Bicester as part of Chiltern's Evergreen 3 project.
-The necessary chord between the Oxford–Bletchley line and the Chiltern Main Line has been completed and the service commenced [initially from Oxford Parkway] on 26 October 2015.

-The TWAO states that no provision is to be made for a Milton Keynes CentralMarylebone service, or for an AylesburyManchester Piccadilly service.
+As of August 2024, the service patterns for the Oxford–Bedford and Oxford–Milton Keynes Central semi-fast services has yet to be published.
+Pending any announcement to the contrary, it is assumed that the Oxford–Bicester and Bletchley–Bedford 'all stations' services will continue until further notice.

 Approval

 In the 2011 Autumn Statement by Chancellor George Osborne, the East West railway between Oxford, Aylesbury Vale Parkway and Bedford was approved and funded, with £270 million committed to the scheme.
 A new station was to open at Winslow and a high-level station built at Bletchley.
 The Bicester Village to Bletchley and the Aylesbury to Claydon Junction sections were to be upgraded or built to a 90–100 mph line speed.
 At that stage it was due for completion in 2019.

 On 16 July 2012, the East-West Rail Consortium made the following announcement:

 Developments and announcements for western section

 On 10 January 2013, Network Rail announced its intention to construct the western section between Bedford and Oxford, Aylesbury and Milton Keynes, as part of their five-year strategic business plan (2014–2019).
 The target date for train services to be operational on this section was December 2017.
 Electrification of the line between Oxford and Bedford was also included in the budget and target completion date was March 2017.

 In November 2013, the East West Rail Consortium pledged an additional £45 million to the project.
 The chair of the East West Rail joint delivery board, Councillor Janet Blake presented a letter to Transport Minister Philip Hammond, confirming the financial commitment from the Board.

 From 1 February 2014, Network Rail began clearing vegetation that had grown over the abandoned track.

 In March 2014, Carillion and Buckingham Group announced that they were to undertake construction of the new link, commencing with the Oxford to Bicester stretch, with a contract value of £87 million, but later that month Network Rail stated that there would be a delay in the completion of the line by two years until 2019.

 Early in April 2014, Network Rail acknowledged that the busy level crossing in Milton Keynes between Woburn Sands and Wavendon is presenting "a headache".
 The report goes on to say that the crossing near Bow Brickhill (Brickhill Street in Milton Keynes to the A5) will be replaced with a bridge.

 In May 2014, Network Rail announced that the line will be opened to 125 mph running, the current top speed for InterCity services.
 It is proposed that CrossCountry services, along with Chiltern Railways and London Northwestern Railway services will use the route.